European Banking Federation

 13 May 2025

-Their ask — The organization requests clarification on how remote identity verification providers currently operating for qualified electronic signatures can continue under the new framework.
+Message — The organization requests clarification on how remote identity verification providers currently operating for qualified electronic signatures can continue under the new framework.
 They want the issue carefully considered to create a robust certification framework for digital identity wallets.12

-How it helps them — This would allow banks to maintain existing identity verification services without disruptive changes.3
+Why — This would allow banks to maintain existing identity verification services without disruptive changes.3

 European Banking Federation Seeks QTSP Exemption from Outsourcing Rules